anuragtomar2510/expense-tracker/README.md

 Demo : [https://anuragtomar2510-expense-tracker.netlify.app/]

 It is a React-based Expense Tracker Application.
 With this application, a user can keep a track of their income, expense and balance.
 It also shows individual detail of each transaction.
-It is built using React Hooks and style components.
+It is built using React Hooks and styled components.

 Feel free to fork the repository for your own learning.